-At Bloomfire, listening to customers is an important part of my everyday routine.
+At Bloomfire, listening to customers is an important part of the everyday routine for our Client Success team.
 Hopefully, it’s an important part of any Client Success Manager’s role.
-Listening to customer’s needs and expectations is a great way to show that you value the partnership you have with your customers.
-Customers are the most valuable resource to any company, not only in revenue but also from the feedback which they can provide.
+Listening to customers’ needs and expectations is a great way to show that you value the partnership you have with your customers.
+Customers are the most valuable resource to any company, not only in revenue but also in terms of the feedback which they can provide.

-Our product roadmap calls are a great way for our customers to hear about what changes we have made as well as what features are coming up.
-Clients love to hear about what changes are coming.
-Oftentimes, they can provide planned examples of use cases on features that haven’t even been announced yet.
-Our product team can utilize this valuable feedback to hone the details of the features or even strategize on how it could improve their workflow.
+In addition to soliciting customer feedback during recurring calls, I also look for feedback whenever I present a product road map.
+Our product road map calls are a great way for customers to hear about the changes we have made and the new features that are coming up.
+Clients love to hearing these updates.
+Oftentimes, they can provide planned examples of use cases for new features that haven’t even been announced yet.
+Our product team can use this valuable customer feedback to hone the details of the features or even improve their workflow.

 Setting aside time to proactively connect with our customers over the phone is a great way to ensure that our product is meeting their needs today, and into the future.
 The key to successful customer calls is to actively listen to what they are saying and ask probing questions to tease out their needs if they don’t share them explicitly.